ASFHyP3/mkdocs-asf-theme/README.md

 ### Logos

-This theme will provide both the ASF logo and a site logo by default.
+This theme will provide both the ASF logo and a site logo.

 #### ASF logo